labgrid-project/labgrid/doc/configuration.rst

      mybootloaderkey: path/to/mybootloader.img

 Arguments:
-  - image (str): The key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
+  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target

 IMXUSBDriver
 ~~~~~~~~~~~~